public-key-cryptography/public-key-editor/README.md

-	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + r[][] s[] (mod n), b = c[] (m[] mod p) where c[] is the recipient's static public key and b is the sender's one-time public key is included in the public key class because the cipher is quantum resistant, but the cipher is not enabled by default because the key size is large.
+	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + r[][] s[] (mod n), b = c[] (m[] mod p) where c[] is the recipient's static public key and b is the sender's one-time public key is included in the public key class because the cipher is quantum resistant, but the cipher is not enabled by default in the passphrase dialog because the key size is large.
 The knapsack key size is around 6 K to 8 K bits, 1 K byte, 2 K chars, or 30 to 40 lines per key.
 This could be a problem for public keys that are printed on web pages because the keys occupy a lot of space, but it doesn't matter for keys that are stored on email servers.

 	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only asymmet- rical public key cipher or invertible one-way function other than the Rabin cipher, and it is the